nextcloud/documentation/admin_manual/ai/app_context_chat.rst

 Known Limitations
 -----------------

-* The underlying language model used by Context Chat cannot be changed
-* We currently only support the English language
 * Language models are likely to generate false information and should thus only be used in situations that are not critical.
 It's recommended to only use AI at the beginning of a creation process and not at the end, so that outputs of AI serve as a draft for example and not as final product.
 Always check the output of language models before using it.
 * Make sure to test this app for whether it meets your use-case's quality requirements
 * Customer support is available upon request, however we can't solve false or problematic output, most performance issues, or other problems caused by the underlying model.
 Support is thus limited only to bugs directly caused by the implementation of the app (connectors, API, front-end, AppAPI)
-* Due to technical limitations that we are in the process of mitigating, each task currently incurs a time cost of between 0 and 5 minutes in addition to the actual processing time
 * Nextcloud usernames can be only 56 characters long.
 This is a limitation of the vector database we use (Chroma DB) and will be fixed soon.
-* AI as a service providers like OpenAI integration, LLM2, etc. don't work with this app as of now.
-We are in process of integrating them.